Update issue details

 Change the issue type

 If you create an issue but realize later that it's the wrong type (a bug instead of a task, for example), choose the issue type symbol at the top-left of the issue and select a new issue type.
+You can use the same process to change convert an issue to a subtask.

 To view issue history or the work log, click on the Comments drop-down menu at the bottom of the issue and choose History or Work log.